hashicorp/terraform-provider-azurerm/website/docs/r/container_app_environment.html.markdown

 * `workload_profile_type` - (Required) Workload profile type for the workloads to run on.

-* `maximum_count` - (Optional) The maximum number of containers that can be deployed in the Container App Environment.
+* `maximum_container_count` - (Optional) The maximum number of containers that can be deployed in the Container App Environment.

-* `minimum_count` - (Optional) The minimum number of containers that can be deployed in the Container App Environment.
+* `minimum_container_count` - (Optional) The minimum number of containers that can be deployed in the Container App Environment.

 ## Attributes Reference